 - Wireless and fast charging support

-Instead of its iconic aluminium construction, the new iPhone for this year may employ a composite glass and steel construction.
-This would resemble the iPhone 4 in many ways and would be a nice way to bring about nostalgia.
+Instead of its iconic aluminium construction, this year’s iPhone will employ a composite glass and steel construction.
+This would resemble the iPhone 4 and therefore add a nice touch of nostalgia to the release.

-With the LG G6 and the Samsung Galaxy S8 sporting near bezel-less designs, the iPhone is expected to follow suit.
-The phone is to have a reduced 4mm bezel on all sides of the front of the device however by doing this, Apple may find it difficult to incorporate the fingerprint scanner.
+With newer phones such as the LG V30 and Samsung’s Galaxy Note 8 sporting near bezel-less designs, the iPhone X is expected to follow suit.
+A reduced 4mm bezel on all sides of the front of the device is likely.
+However, by doing this, Apple may find it difficult to incorporate the fingerprint scanner.

 Screen and Security

-The upcoming iPhone will most likely house a 5.8-inch 2.5D display resembling something as seen below:
+The upcoming iPhone will (probably) house a 5.8-inch 2.5D True Tone display resembling something as seen below:

-But is Apple willing to bump up the screen resolution or adopt the “modern” 18:9 aspect ratio as opposed to the traditional 16:9?
-We are not sure.
-More importantly though, LCD panels will be ditched in favor of the more vibrant OLED panels after a shipment of over 70 million units from Samsung according to recent reports.
-We also hope the display integrates the ProMotion technology found on Apple’s recent iPad Pro lineup that brings faster refresh rates and a smoother performance.
+Apple is said to incorporating a resolution of 1,125×2,436 pixels into the panel, which is a pretty weird one.
+More importantly though, LCD panels look set to be replaced by more vibrant OLED panels just for the special edition phone after a shipment of more than 70 million units from Samsung, according to recent reports.
+We also hope the display integrates the ProMotion technology in addition to the True Tone white balance adjustment feature found on Apple’s recent iPad Pro line-up, which offers faster refresh rates and smoother performance.

-With around three months for the phone’s release, the first accessory for the iPhone 8 confirms how the display may look.
-It is a tempered glass screen protector with a unique top bezel cut-out, something we can expect from the phone.
+Three months ago, the first accessory for the iPhone 8 confirmed how the display may look.
+It is a tempered glass screen protector with a unique top bezel cut-out, which is something we’ve been expecting.

-With the bezel-less display, we are likely to see a “Functional Area” at the top and bottom of the device.
-This would house contextual controls and display rich notifications making the need for the top notification shade less pronounced.
-With how Apple have revamped Control Center in iOS 11, this could be something to look out for.
+Additionally with the bezel-less display, we are likely to see functional areas at the top and bottom of the device.
+This would house contextual controls and display rich notifications, making the need for the top notification shade less pronounced.
+With how Apple have revamped Control Centre in iOS 11, this could be something to look out for.

 Apple has been using in-house CPU’s for quite a while and it will be no surprise if the new iPhone comes equipped with the expected A11 processor alongside 3GB RAM.
 Recently, a leaked schematic pointed at the same.

 The limited RAM by comparison is not a surprise considering how well iOS is integrated with the hardware.
-And now that iOS 11 has finally been released as a beta to public, the experience is bound to get better.
+And now that iOS 11 has finally been released in beta to public, the experience is bound to get better.

-With interests peaking in the augmented and virtual reality space, the upcoming iPhone will look to capitalize on this.
+With interests peaking in the augmented and virtual reality space, the upcoming iPhone will look to capitalise on this.
 Reports and renders have suggested the primary camera on the phone to be a dual lens shooter.
-But strikingly, its layout is vertical in nature favoring usage in landscape mode most suitable for AR/VR consumption.
+But strikingly, its layout is vertical in nature, favouring usage in landscape mode most suitable for AR/VR consumption.

-The rumor also ties up well with the iris and face recognition software the iPhone is expected to debut alongside a vast array of 3D sensors to revolutionize the front facing camera experience.
+The rumour also ties up well with the iris and Face ID software the iPhone is expected to debut alongside a vast array of 3D sensors to revolutionise the front-facing camera experience.

 Battery and Wireless Charging

 The iPhone is notorious for below par battery life.
-Although we have no evidence to suggest an increase in battery, the rumored larger screen and a smaller circuit board definitely points to it.
+Although we have no evidence to suggest an increase in battery, the rumoured larger screen and smaller circuit board definitely point to it.

-And whether battery capacity increases or not, Apple is rumored to finally adopt wireless charging in their upcoming iPhone.
-This comes after Apple reportedly signed a deal with Energous, a company that focuses on the implementation of such technology.
+Whether battery capacity increases or not, Apple is rumoured to finally adopt wireless charging in the upcoming iPhone.
+This comes after the Cupertino giant reportedly signed a deal with Energous, a company that focuses on the implementation of such technology.
 However, reports so far tell us the company is struggling to perfect it.

-On Weibo on Slashleaks, pictures of Apple’s alleged wireless charger have surfaced.
-It seems to sport a large charging coil and an efficiency up to 85% among other power and voltage numbers being stated.
-The slightly blurry “iPhone” text hints largely at this being the real deal but not everything is set in stone.
-Apple has stopped using green circuit boards ever since the first iPhone as stated by True-Tech which makes us question the authenticity of the leak for the time being.
+On Weibo via Slashleaks, pictures of Apple’s alleged wireless charger have surfaced.
+It seems to sport a large charging coil and an efficiency up to 85 per cent among other power and voltage numbers being stated.
+The slightly blurry iPhone text hints largely at this being the real deal but not everything is set in stone.
+Apple has stopped using green circuit boards ever since the first iPhone as stated by True-Tech which makes us question the authenticity of the leak.

 Pricing and Storage

-We’ll continue to amend and add new rumors and stories as they are brought to light.
-This story was last updated on August 21, 2017.
+We’ll continue to amend and add new rumours and stories as they are brought to light.
+This story was last updated on September 10.